neilslater/pool_of_entropy/README.md

 Truly unpredictable sources are also easy enough to find.
 They make themselves unpredictable by collecting entropy from sources on the machines where they run, that no-one can predict.

-However, there has been a cost to the user's perceived agency.
+However, there has been a cost to the user's agency.
 If I was playing a game using one of these sources, even though it was fair in the sense that the outcomes could well be the same, it gives me the same feeling as if another player was rolling all the dice.
 In a role-playing game, it feels the same as if the DM was rolling all the dice.
 Now sometimes and for some (many/most?) people that's OK.
-But other times, part of the fun is in rolling the dice.
+But other times, part of the fun is in rolling the dice yourself.
 I would be happy rolling computer dice, but only if somehow it was "me" rolling them.

+### What PoolOfEntropy Attempts To Do

 That is the mission of this gem: To create a simple PRNG where the results are connected as much as possible to the end user.
 This has to be achieved without compromising the